F5Networks/f5-google-gdm-templates/supported/standalone/2nic/existing-stack/byol/README.md

 This is an *existing stack* template, meaning the networking infrastructure MUST be available prior to deploying.
 See the Template Parameters Section for required networking objects.

-In a 2-NIC implementation, one interface is data-plane traffic from the Internet, and the second interface is connected into the Google networks where traffic is processed by the pool members.
+In a 2-NIC implementation, one interface is for management and one is for data-plane traffic, each with a unique public/private IP.
 Traffic flows from the BIG-IP VE to the application servers.

 The BIG-IP VE has the [Local Traffic Manager](https://f5.com/products/big-ip/local-traffic-manager-ltm) (LTM) module enabled to provide advanced traffic management functionality.
 This means you can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, and intelligent traffic management.